 Homegirl London pays homage to Deborah Bowness.
 With her creative and inventive take on decorative wall hangings – she’s the wallpaper woman to watch.
 Her pieces include ‘wallpaper frocks,’ which are quite literally a dress, coat or ball gown hung on your wall as a stand-alone decorative delight or alongside one of her utility hangings – chairs, lamps or drawers.
 I particularly love her fake books on shelves – fabulous if you want the illusion of reading matter without the dust.
-Deborah’s ready-made room kits are fun – a collection of cut out household objects using wallpaper decoupage such as fake frames, gilded mirrors and phoney phones.
+Deborah’s ready-made room kits are fun – a collection of cut out household objects using wallpaper decoupages such as fake frames, gilded mirrors and phoney phones.
 Simply ‘place and paste’ to create unconventional, interactive wall decoration.
 Her artistic background includes BA (Hons) in surface pattern and textile design from Leeds College of Art and Design in 1997.
 It’s the MA in printed textiles at The Royal College of Art in 1999 where she was first inspired to produce wallpaper which has become the focus of her business today.
 I caught up with Deborah to ask a few questions …

 Q: What’s your fascination with wallpaper?

 A: I really wanted to make my art useful and wanted a functional surface with an instant result which took me in the direction of printing onto paper as opposed to fabric.
 I was properly introduced to wallpaper when I visited Temple Newsam, a historic estate in Leeds.
-I have strayed away from away from this medium a couple of time but have always returned because it is so satisfying.
+I have strayed away from this medium a couple of time but have always returned because it is so satisfying.

 Q: Did you have any wallpaper in your childhood bedroom and do you have any of your wallpaper in your current home?

 A: When I was a teenager I had ochre and pink floral Laura Ashley wallpaper which I thought was very stylish.
 I don’t own my walls at present so have not had the pleasure of pasting any wallpaper to them.
 I currently have some dodgy borders and one room is an offensive purple … YES purple.
-If my walls were available I would go for other people’s designs … I think it would be floral chinz all the way.
+If my walls were available I would go for other people’s designs … I think it would be floral chintz all the way.
 I would change the walls often.

-Q: How would you describe your wallpaper design style / techniques?
+Q: How would you describe your wallpaper design style/techniques?

 Q: Tell me more about your commissioned wallpaper service.

-A: I have produced one-off site specific installations for clients such as: Polydor records, Christian Lacroix, Philippe Starck, Reebok, Selfridges, Sotheby’s and Paul Smith.
-Through my commission service I offer unique wallpapers where I work closely with the client to create an original, site specific piece.
-To me this is the truest form of decorating, walls designed to express identity.
+A: I have produced one-off site-specific installations for clients such as Polydor records, Christian Lacroix, Philippe Starck, Reebok, Selfridges, Sotheby’s and Paul Smith.
+Through my commission service, I offer unique wallpapers where I work closely with the client to create an original, site-specific piece.
+To me, this is the truest form of decorating, walls designed to express identity.

 Q: You work with your sister in the business, how are your roles split and what is it like working with your sibling?